1. Home

 SEE,SAY,DO.

-Partnering with ARROWS Inc., a developer-operator of SENSEI Note, Japan’s largest online information exchange platform for teachers, Brand SHISEIDO developed free educational material as a program on unconscious beauty biases for middle school students and started to announce it to school teachers on March 2023.
-The program made for junior high school students who are learning about diversity perspectives can be used during a moral education class to teach about unconscious beauty biases and stereotypes that can interfere with people’s ability to stay true to themselves.
-It facilitates proactive thinking and discussions on how to be ‘yourself’ and feel alive and beautiful.
-The program was introduced in classrooms in April 2023, and about 10,000 students across Japan are expected to have completed it by March 2024.
+Partnering with ARROWS Inc., a developer-operator of SENSEI Note, Japan’s largest online information exchange platform for teachers, we developed free educational material on unconscious biases and started providing it to teachers upon request in March 2023.
+Titled “For a World Where Everyone Can Be True, Beautiful Self,” the free program can be used during a moral education class to learn unconscious biases and stereotypes that interfere with the students or someone else from staying true to themselves.
+It facilitates proactive thinking and discussion on how to be who they want to be and feel alive and beautiful.
+In 2023, 16,875 students across Japan took the program.

-• *To shed light on UBBs around the world, before the project, an online, qualitative survey was conducted in ten countries (Australia, Brazil, China, France, Germany, Italy, Japan, Thailand, the United Arab Emirates, and the United States) and 5,000 personal experiences were collected.
+• *We conducted an online qualitative survey in ten countries worldwide (Australia, Brazil, China, France, Germany, Italy, Japan, Thailand, the United Arab Emirates, and the United States), collecting 5,000 personal experiences to shed light on UBB around the world before the project.

 CAREERS